What Is WordPress Heartbeat API and How to Manage it

 You’ve learned about the WordPress Heartbeat API and the functionality it gives to your site.
 Although it’s undoubtedly beneficial, in a shared hosting environment, it can cause quite a problem should you not handle it well.

 To reduce the CPU usage on your server, you can either control the API or completely disable it.
-Also, you can do it using a plugin or manually adding code to the functions.php file.
+Also, you can do it by adding code to the functions.php file.